 About the IRI Consumer Connect Survey

-IRI provides new survey results at the end of each calendar quarter covering shoppers’ behaviours and attitudes as they directly relate to their strategies for learning about, purchasing and utilising CPG and health care products, as well as information regarding perceptions of economic conditions and their ability to provide for their families.
-For more information about customising the research for a particular category or industry, please contact IRIMarketing@IRIworldwide.com.
+IRI provides new survey results at the end of each calendar quarter covering shoppers’ behaviors and attitudes as they directly relate to their strategies for learning about, purchasing and utilizing CPG and health care products, as well as information regarding perceptions of economic conditions and their ability to provide for their families.
+For more information about customizing the research for a particular category or industry, please contact IRIMarketing@IRIworldwide.com.

 About the IRI Partner Ecosystem

 IRI fundamentally believes that delivering differentiated growth for clients requires deep, highly integrated partnering with a variety of best-of-breed companies.
 As such, IRI works closely with a broad range of industry leaders across multiple industries and sectors to create innovative joint solutions, services and access to capabilities to help its clients more effectively collaborate and compete in their various markets and exceed their growth objectives.
 IRI is committed to its partnership philosophy and continues to actively enhance its open ecosystem of partners through alliances, joint ventures, acquisitions and affiliations.
 The IRI Partner Ecosystem includes such leading companies as 84.51°, Adobe, The Boston Consulting Group, comScore, Dynata, Experian, Geoscape, GfK, Gigwalk, Google, Ipsos, LiveRamp, Mastercard Advisors, MaxPoint, Omnicom, Oracle, Pinterest, Research Now, Simulmedia, SPINS, Survey Sampling International, Univision, Viant, Yieldbot and others.